winthropatwork/WinthropWorks.github.io/applications/photoshop_layer_export_tool/readme.txt

 ToDo
     Need to delete old folders as I export to reduce file size.
 This is more complex so it will be much later.

+    Need to add option for exporting objects as well

+done
     Need to unlock all layers